 Technology and Insurance Purchasing Savings

-Schools, universities and agencies in SREB states saved $3.3 million on more than $33 million in technology purchases during the fiscal year 2017 — double the FY2016 savings — through SREB’s participation in MHECtech discount agreements.
+Schools, universities and agencies in SREB states saved $8.3 million on more than $83 million in technology purchases during the fiscal year 2018 — more than double the FY2017 savings — through SREB’s participation in MHECtech discount agreements.
 Organizations in each of the 16 SREB states participated.

 Alabama saved $376,616 on $3,808,009 in technology purchases in fiscal year 2018.